baobean/CSC14003-ChasingPacMan/README.md

 # CSC14003-ChasingPacMan
-This is a project from Introduction to Artificial Intelligence course, which concentrates on using search algorithms for path finding, presented on a clone of an arcade game call Pac-man.
+This is a project from Introduction to Artificial Intelligence course, which concentrates on using search algorithms for path finding, presented on a clone of an arcade game called Pac-man.

 ## Requirements
 - Python 3.12.9